Frequently Asked Questions about the Certificate in Computational Linguistics

 How do I fulfill the programming requirement?

 You must be able to demonstrate competence with at least one programming language, such as C(++), Java, Lisp, Perl, Prolog, Python, R, or Ruby.
-Most students satisfy the requirement by completing a large programming project in Ling 165.
+Most students satisfy the requirement by completing programming projects in LING 165.
 Other students fulfill the requirement by submitting a copy of a substantial computer program they have written on their own or for another class.

 I've completed all six classes with a 3.0 grade average.
 What do I do now?